-- Run-on from undisturbed areas;
+- Run-on from undisturbed areas:

 - Run-off from disturbed areas;

+- Perimeter Berms and Perimeter Ditches;

+- Interior and Secondary Ponding Areas;

-- Run-on/run-off from temporary and intermediate CCR Landfill cover;
+- Run-on/run-off from temporary and intermediate CCR Landfill cover; and

-- Outfall structures and haul road culverts; and
+- Outfall and culverts.

-- Duck Creek Reservoir.

-The CCR Landfill is permitted as a non-hazardous special waste landfill with Illinois Environmental Protection Agency (IEPA), Bureau of Land, Division of Land Pollution Control.
+The CCR Landfill is permitted as a nonhazardous, special waste landfill with Illinois Environmental Protection Agency (IEPA), Bureau of Land, Division of Land Pollution Control.
 The facility is designed, constructed and operated in compliance with all applicable requirements of 35 Ill.
 Adm.
 Code 811, 812 and 815.
-The stormwater management design of the CCR Landfill was done in compliance with IEPA regulations found in 35 Ill.
+The stormwater management design of the CCR Landfill was done in compliance 35 Ill.
 Adm.
 Code Section 811.103.
 These regulations are equal to or more stringent than the requirements set forth in 40 CFR 257.81.
 Design calculations were performed for both the interim and fully constructed and closed conditions, allowing for phased expansion as needed.